-We are very pleased to share with you the new research study ‘Maintaining family contact during COVID-19: Describing the experiences and needs of children with a family member in prison’ led by Monash University together with Australian National University and Griffith University and commissioned by SHINE for Kids.
+We are very pleased to share with you the new research study ‘Maintaining family contact during COVID-19: Describing the experiences and needs of children with a family member in prison’ led by Monash University together with Australian National University and Griffith University, commissioned by SHINE for Kids and funded by Paul Ramsay Foundation.
 Thank you to our Practice, Research and Advocacy Meeting (PRAM) members who provided feedback and support as we were responding to COVID and developing the survey.

 A huge thank you to Dr Catherine Flynn, Dr Susy Harrigan, Professor Lorana Bartels and Professor Susan Dennison.
 We are truly grateful for all their hard work in making this happen and producing such a useful report.
 Thank you also to April Long, our National Operations Manager, whose tireless work and knowledge was instrumental in coordinating this report.